-Road users can now enjoy free flowing traffic conditions using the two new bridges on Reid Highway over Malaga Drive.
+Road users are enjoying free flowing traffic conditions using the two new bridges on Reid Highway over Malaga Drive.
 The upgrade replaces the signalised intersection where road users regularly waited for several signal changes at peak periods.

-Motorists, residents and businesses are thanked for their patience and understanding during the construction phase of the works.
+We thanks motorists, residents and businesses for their patience and understanding during construction.

 Malaga Drive is one of the major arterial links between the Morley precinct and the growing areas of Malaga, Ballajura and other north-eastern suburbs.